pellsson/smb/README.md

 - Added **Frame Advance**.
 Set `SLOMO` in pause menu to `ADV`.
 To advance frame, press **A** on **controller two**. **If you dont have two controllers you will softlock :)**

 ### Bug Fixes
+- 5.6 bug fixes
+	- Fixed bug where loading state would cause a subsequence save if select was still held.
+	- Fixed sprite & WRAM corruption.
+	- Sanity check settings.
 - 5.5 bug fixes
 	- Fixed bug where early input to pause menu would overflow ppubuffer.
 	- Fixed bugs relating to running it on physical carts.